Zan10der/Recipes/index.md

 1. Heat the olive oil in a wok or large frying pan, over medium-high heat.
 Add the chicken, garlic powder, and pepper.
 Stir-fry for a few minutes, until the chicken turns golden brown.
 2. Add the broccoli and tamari soy sauce.
 Stir together for a couple of minutes until the broccoli is crisp, yet tender.
 Spoon into individual bowls, and serve with the spicy mayonnaise on the side.

+## 2.2 Sweet and sticky chicken wings

+Serves: 4

+Cooking time: 45 min

+### Ingredients

+    900 g chicken wings
+    60 ml coconut aminos
+    2 tbsp tamari soy sauce
+    ¼ tsp ground ginger
+    ¼ tsp onion powder
+    ¼ tsp garlic powder
+    ¼ tsp chili flakes

+### Instructions

+1. Preheat oven to 450°F (225°C).
+2. Place the wings with the thicker skin-side up on a rimmed baking sheet with wire racks.
+(The wire rack helps promote even cooking).
+3. Bake the wings for 35 minutes.
+4. When the wings have about 12 minutes left to bake, start making the sauce.
+5. Heat a medium to a large skillet over medium heat, and add the coconut aminos, soy sauce, and seasoning.
+6. Once the sauce comes to a simmer, begin stirring.
+Continue to stir periodically, adjusting the heat as needed to maintain a gentle simmer.
+7. Once the sauce has thickened slightly—as you stir it, it should take a few seconds for the sauce to fill back behind your spoon or spatula—you can turn off the heat while the wings finish cooking.
+8. Place the wings in a large heatproof bowl and pour the sauce over them.
+Stir to evenly coat with the sauce, and serve.

 ## 3. Cow

 **********************************************************